V-HAB/V-HAB/README.md

 * ONLY package directories, classes and functions can be included ONLY in a project directory, i.e. only in `/user/+bob/+spacestation`.
 * Copy the `main.m` file in the bootstrapping root dir to e.g. `main_bob_spacestation.m`, edit, execute.
 Has to reside within the bootstrapping directory.
 Your classes can be accessed with e.g. `bob.spacestation.myClass()`.
 Please note that your main file is intentionally not inside the repository, and will thusly not be backuped by the version control system.
 * Use SourceTreeApp or the GIT console to initialize a GIT directory within `/user/+bob/+spacestation`.
 Add the remote repository (`steps.lrt.mw.tum.de:bob/spacestation.git`).
 Commit & push.

+### Commiting and pushing files to the repository ###

+You should do this early and often to make sure none of your work is lost.

+Once you are at a point where you would like to commit the changes you have made to the code, you have to first commit the changes to your local repository.
+SourceTree lets you do this for several files at once so you don't have to repeat the process for every change you make.

+* First open SourceTree and navigate to the repository tab in which you have made changes.
+* If you click on *Working Copy* inside the *File Status* section on the left you should see some files marked as modified in the portion of the window labled *Working Copy Changes*
+* To prepare for the commit you have to add the modified files to a list of files that will be commited together.
+* To do this, click the *Add/Remove* button in SourceTree.
+* A warning may appear saying *This action will remove all files missing from your working copy, and add all new ones.* I'm really sure what this means, but since I am sure that I don't have any missing files, I click *ok*.
+* Now the changed files in your local repository will appear in the window section labeled *Staged Changes*.
+* Unless you want to keep working and change other files, you are now ready to commit the files to your local repository version control.
+* To do this, click the *Commit* button in SourceTree.
+* A window will appear showing you all of the changes you have made to which files.
+At the top of this window is a text box for the commit message.
+It is very important that you enter a meaningful message here because it will help you track your changes later on and it will also let other users see, what has been changed.
+When writing the commit message the first word should be a keyword indicating what action you have performed (i.e. *add*, *edit*, *remove*, *fix*).
+If you look into the commit history of this readme file, you will see entries like *edit readme to include commit instructions*.
+* Press *commit* in the bottom right corner of the window if you are ready to commit.
+* After the process is complete, your local master branch is one step ahead of the master branch on the STEPS server.
+This is because at this point you have only commited your changes locally.
+To update the files on the STEPS server you need to *push* the changed files.
+To do this click the *push* button in SourceTree.
+* A window will appear in which you can make some selections.
+You should push to the *origin* repository (should be the only available option) and you should push your local master branch to the remote master branch.
+The checkbox labeled *Track?* should have a black square in it (I don't know what this means either...) and at the bottom of the window both *Select All* and *Push all tags* should be selected.
+* Once you have verified all this, press *ok*
+* After pushing your local master branch should match the *origin* master branch on the server and the process is complete.

+Stage, commit, push...

 About Matlab OOP